Good Guys Wear Black: Box office

 After opening on five screens in Denver on June 2, 1978, the movie would go on to gross $18 million at the US box office, due in part to a year-long publicity tour Norris did.
 (The actor estimated he did over 2,000 interviews in a year and says he had to go to hospital for laryngitis.)
+It earned rentals of $8.3 million.

 Critical response

 Linda Gross of the Los Angeles Times called it "cynical, reasonably entertaining... the slick, efficient murders are less gory to watch than disturbing to contemplate."
 The Washington Post said "the little plot it [the film] does have goes a long way."
 Tom Buckley of The New York Times said the film was "short on everything."

-The 1996 movie guide "Seen That, Now What?", the film was given the rating of "C-", stating that "the serious-minded plot is poorly matched with the karate-chopping action sequences, and Norris' fancy footwork only occassionally takes fire."
+The 1996 movie guide "Seen That, Now What?", the film was given the rating of "C–", stating that "the serious-minded plot is poorly matched with the karate-chopping action sequences, and Norris' fancy footwork only occasionally takes fire."

 "The first time I saw myself, I didn't feel embarrassed yet thought I could be better", said Norris.
 "But, by the fourth viewing, I wanted to hide behind a chair."

 According to Norris, the critics said that "I was the worst thing in 50 years.
 Well, I wasn't good, but my feelings were hurt.
 I said, 'I'm not trying to be Dustin Hoffman; I just want to project a strong positive hero image on the screen.'
 I went to Steve [McQueen], and he said, 'In Good Guys you talk too much.
 Too much dialogue.
 Let the character actors lay out the plot.
 Then, when there's something important to say, you say it, and people will listen.
 Anyway, you'll get better as an actor.
 You should have seen me in The Blob."

 The producers went on to make Go Tell the Spartans with Ted Post.

 The film was meant to be the first in a series.
 However no further Booker movies resulted.